Jeangowhy/opendocs/C++_Primer_5th.rst

    It will copy the given object and leave that original object in a valid state.
    Indeed, the copy constructor won't even change the value of the original object.
    If a class has a usable copy constructor and no move constructor, objects will be “moved” by the copy constructor.
-Similarly for the copyassignment operator and move-assignment.
+Similarly for the copy-assignment operator and move-assignment.
    Copy-and-Swap Assignment Operators and Move
    The version of our HasPtr class that defined a copy-and-swap assignment operator